 Grab a soft, damp cloth (I use a microfibre cloth but make sure you get one that hasn't been treated with anything), chuck something on Netflix to binge watch, and get wiping.
 It's very therapeutic.
 I use the Plant Runner Neem Oil Leaf Shine for mine, but have heard a lemon juice and water mixture also works well.
 The Plant Runner Leaf Shine isn't a silicon type of leaf shine that clogs your plant's pores or leaves an artificial glossy shine, and a little goes a long way.

 If you're not in the mood for a leaf-by-leaf wet wipe, chuck everyone in the shower for a good rinse, or work those hand muscles and get the spray mister out and banish those dust bunnies.
 Remember even with a good shower rinse, dust can be pretty stubborn, so you will likely still need to wipe at least the newer leaves (who do a lot of the heavy lifting for photosynthesis).

 Speaking of cleaning, what are your windows looking like?
 Dust, dirt and mineral deposits can build up on glass, letting less light in to reach our precious plants.
 They might need a good spring clean too as part of your winter prep while you're in the cleaning mood (and if you feel like cleaning mine too, yes please, I never seem to be in this magical thing called 'cleaning mood').

-Most of the indoor plants we love come from climates that stay warm and humid all year round.
+Most of the indoor plants we love come from climates that stay warm, bright and humid all year round, with a 12 month growing season.
 Put them in a typical kiwi house over winter and they may be missing home pretty fast.